SoftUni-Internal/interactive-content/EN/05-Exam-Preparation/00-Problem-01.md

 cat 10\|potion 30\|orc 10\|chest 10\|snake 25\|chest 110
 [/input]
 [output]
-You slayed cat.
+You defeated a cat.
 You healed for 10 hp.
 Current health: 100 hp.
-You slayed orc.
+You defeated a orc.
 You found 10 bitcoins.
-You slayed snake.
+You defeated a snake.
 You found 110 bitcoins.
 You've made it!
 Bitcoins: 120